Français

 Director to supervise

-(a) supervise the band’s or person’s administration of the Act and of the provision of assistance and shall audit its costs in administering this Act and providing assistance;
+(a) supervise the band’s or person’s administration of this Act and of the provision of assistance and shall audit its costs in administering this Act and providing assistance;

 (b) ensure that the appropriate payments are made to the band or person or withheld from it, as the case may be, in accordance with this Act and the regulations; and